Beer Path Problems in Temporal Graphs: Algorithms for temporal beer path problems

 \subsubsection{A faster earliest-arrival beer path algorithm with adjacency list representation}

 We present an alternative algorithm to be used as the MSEAP subroutine of Algorithm~\ref{alg:earliest_arrival_beer}, in the place of Algorithm~\ref{alg:earliest_multisource_stream}.
-Although faster for graphs with no dominated edges, this algorithm requires an adjacency list instead of an edge stream.
-The algorithm is similar-in-spirit to Dijkstra's algorithm, using a min-priority queue for the nodes and their arrival times.
+Although faster for graphs with no dominated edges, this algorithm requires an adjacency list instead of an edge stream, which may be costly to produce (see e.g.~\cite{Caro_temporal_logs}).
+The algorithm is similar in spirit to Dijkstra's algorithm, using a min-priority queue for the vertices and their arrival times, while utilizing binary search on parallel edges to achieve a speedup.
+Note that the input graph of Alg.~\ref{alg:earliest_arrival_beer} can be either in edge stream or in adjacency list representation, depending on which MSEAP subroutine is used.